“It is now 6 months since his initial ligament injury and we have just competed and been placed in all his championship dressage finals!”

 If a horse receives a knock or bump which does not break the skin then sometimes bruising of the tendon can be caused, in severe cases the tendon may even rupture or tear.
 Tendons can develop a small hole which runs through the fibres and creating minor soreness to a localised area.

-In more sever cases where a wound or laceration damages the tendon immediate attention is required.
+In more severe cases where a wound or laceration damages the tendon immediate attention is required.
 If the sheath surrounding the tendons is involved then this can lead to potentially life threatening infections.

 How to detect a tendon injury in a horse